Drug information provided by: IBM Micromedex

-Your doctor will want to check your progress at regular visits, especially during the first few weeks you take this medicine.
-Blood tests will be needed to check unwanted effects.
+It is very important that your doctor will want to check your progress at regular visits, to make sure that this medicine is working properly.
+Blood and urine tests will be needed to check unwanted effects.

 It is very important to follow carefully any instructions from your health care team about:

 Alcohol—Drinking alcohol may increase or decrease your blood sugar.
 Discuss this with your health care team.